jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 # If Expressions

 Unlike most languages, ShaderLanguageX does not support if statements, but instead uses if expressions.
-The reason for this is because conditional nodes (`ifequal`, `ifgreater` and `ifgreatereq`) in MaterialX act more like ternary operators (`cond ? then : else`) than true if statements that control the logic of the program.
+The reason for this is that conditional nodes (`ifequal`, `ifgreater` and `ifgreatereq`) in MaterialX act more like ternary operators (`cond ? then : else`) than true if statements that control the logic of the program.
 This makes if expressions better suited for compiling to MaterialX nodes than if statements.

 `if (condition) { value_if_true } else { value_if_false }`